 No kind of shoes represents America more than a pair of cowboy boots.
 A type of riding boot, they come with a high shaft and leather stacked.
 They have no laces and often bear a round or pointed toe and are very sturdy.

 Nowadays, savvy shoppers can choose from two distinct styles.
 One is the western design, which comes with an angled heel.
 Another is the Roper, which has a shorter shaft that stops at the ankle.

-Isabel Marant has many cowboy boot inspired footwear for women this season for fashionistas to enjoy.
-Yee-haw!
+Isabel Marant has many western boot-inspired footwear for women this season for fashionistas to enjoy.

 For the most extensive list of heels, check out my ultimate guide to the different types of heels for women, which also includes many hybrid heel styles!